-In Public goods game, game magnetisation obtained from NE mapping and DE model match (since the game satisfies condition $a+d=b+c$).
-Not only that, we see transition points occurring where one expects them to, when looking at Nash equilibrium of $2$ player public goods game.
-The strategy adopted by majority of players in a game always matches with its Nash equilibrium strategy.
-Additionally, game magnetisation obtained via agent based method agrees with this exactly.
-Game magnetisation obtained via HD model, however, does not agree that obtained from the other models.
-Game magnetization of HD model indicates majority of players always provide with no regard to Nash equilibrium strategy, which is $(free-ride,free-ride)$ for $r<(t/2-p)$.
-When it comes to average payoff per player in zero noise limit, NE mapping and agent based method gives results which agree perfectly with the Nash equilibrium strategy.
-DE model on the other hand disagrees when it comes to average payoff in zero noise limit, with both NE mapping and agent based method as well as Nash equilibrium strategy payoff.
-Finally, HD model always gives average payoff in zero noise ($\beta \xrightarrow{} \infty$ or $T\xrightarrow{}0$) limit as corresponding to $(provide,provide)$ strategy of game.
-This is because HD seeks to maximise collective payoff of all players and that happens when all players in social dilemma setting choose to provide.
-Table~\ref{Publicgoodstable} lists the infinite noise ($\beta \xrightarrow{} 0$) and zero noise ($\beta \xrightarrow{} \infty$) limits of $m_g$ and $\langle U \rangle$ in case of NE mapping, HD model, DE model and an agent based method.
-Table~\ref{Publicgoodstable} clearly shows the agreement between NE mapping and agent based method in these limits.
-Table~\ref{Publicgoodstable} also shows the inconsistency of HD model and DE model \textit{vis-a-vis} NE mapping and ABM.
-Just as DE model failed for Hawk-Dove game, it fails here as well.
-The reason being DE model inherently tries to maximize payoff of a single player while ignoring the payoff considerations of interacting neighbours.
-To conclude, our study suggests, NE mapping approach as the only real analytical model available to study $2-$ player, $2-$strategy games in the thermodynamic limit.
-Both DE and HD models are inaccurate and shouldn't be used to analyse the thermodynamic limit of similar games.
+In the Public goods game, magnetization is obtained from NE mapping and DE model match (since the game satisfies condition $a+d=b+c$).
+We also see transition points where one expects them to when looking at Nash equilibrium of $2$ player public goods game.
+The strategy adopted by most players in a game always matches its Nash equilibrium strategy.
+Additionally, game magnetization obtained via Agent based method agrees with this exactly.
+However, game magnetization obtained via the HD model disagrees with that obtained from the other models.
+Game magnetization of the HD model indicates the majority of players always provide with no regard to Nash equilibrium strategy, which is $(free-ride,free-ride)$ for $r < (t/2-p)$.
+Regarding average payoff per player in zero noise limit, NE mapping and Agent based method gives results that agree perfectly with the Nash equilibrium strategy.
+DE model, on the other hand, disagrees with the average payoff in zero noise limit, with both NE mapping and Agent based method and Nash equilibrium strategy payoff.
+Finally, the HD model always gives an average payoff in zero noise ($\beta \xrightarrow{} \infty$ or high selection intensity) limit as corresponding to the $(provide, provide)$ strategy of the game.
+It is because HD seeks to maximize the collective payoff of all players, which happens when all players in social dilemma settings choose to provide.
+Table~\ref{Publicgoodstable} lists the infinite noise ($\beta \xrightarrow{} 0$) and zero noise ($\beta \xrightarrow{} \infty$) limits of $m_g$ and $\langle U \rangle$ in case of NE mapping, HD model, DE model, and an agent-based method.
+Table~\ref{Publicgoodstable} clearly shows the agreement between NE mapping and agent-based method in these limits.
+Table~\ref{Publicgoodstable} also shows the inconsistency of the HD model and DE model \textit{vis-a-vis} NE mapping and ABM.
+Just as the DE model failed for the Hawk-Dove game, it also fails here.
+The DE model maximizes a single player's payoff while ignoring the interact neighbours' payoff considerations.
+Our study suggests the NE mapping approach as the only accurate analytical model available to study $2-$ player and $2-$strategy games in the thermodynamic limit.
+Both DE and HD models are inaccurate and should not be used to analyze the thermodynamic limit of similar games.